YarnSpinnerTool/VSCodeExtension/README.md

 You can install this extension for Visual Studio Code from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner).

-This extension adds syntax highlighting support for Yarn Spinner code.
+This extension adds syntax highlighting support for Yarn Spinner code, and a visual editor for creating Yarn scripts.

 To learn more about Yarn Spinner, head to the [official site](https://yarnspinner.dev)!